-4.7.7 The ViewMap Class Template
+4.7.7 EnzoEFltArrayMap

-ViewMap<T> is a class template frequently used alongside CelloView.
-As the name may suggest, it implements as a map/dictionary of instances of CelloView<T, 3>.
+A class that is frequently used alongside CelloView is the EnzoEFltArrayMap class.
+As the name may suggest, these classes serve as a map/dictionary of instances of EFlt3DArray (or equivalently, instances of CelloView<enzo_float, 3>).
 The keys of the map are always strings.